FastComments/fastcomments-blog/src/content/(11-21-2022) FastComments Now Supports Strict Third Party Cookie Settings.md

 if you leave your email to comment with FastComments, verify that comment, and then come back to that page to leave another comment, or reply to someone, you'll find that any further comments you leave will be marked as unverified.

-This is with the default setup that shows an `Unverified` label on comments.
+This will only happen with the default setup that shows an `Unverified` label on comments.
 However, this can impact other things like automatic approvals if auto approvals are only enabled for verified comments.

 As you can imagine, this can result in frustrating behavior where a user verifies their comment, clicks "Keep Me Logged In", and they are